RomanEgel/DeutscheBankProject/README.md

  3. Project consists of several parts with different functionalities.
 At least:
     * [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) for collecting whole project functionalities in one control panel
     * Database for storing all predicted, real-time and historical data
-    * Data collector for real-time and historical data
+    * Data collector for real-time data
     * Predictor

 ## Functional requirements

- 1) UI as control panel for end users
+ 1. UI as control panel for end users
- 2) Prediction for historical and real-time data
+ 2. Prediction for historical and real-time data
- 3) Graphical representation for results
+ 3. Graphical representation for results
- 4) Permanent storage
+ 4. Permanent storage
- 5) Ability to change prediction algorithm on-user-demand
+ 5. Ability to change prediction algorithm on-user-demand

 ## Non-Functional requirements